Wi-Fi Spec: 802.11ac/tri-band

 Number of Antennas/Removable: 6/No

-Netgear takes a good thing and makes it better by adding speakers and Alexa voice control to the company's Orbi mesh router kit.
+Netgear takes a good thing and makes it better by adding speakers and Alexa voice control to the company's Orbi mesh router kit, already one of the best mesh Wi-Fi systems out there.
 While the muddy sound can't compete with what the likes of Sonos produce, the Orbi combines enviable range with top throughput.
 At $430, the Netgear Orbi Mesh WiFi System with Orbi Voice Smart Speaker (RBK50V) can fill a home with data and tunes.

 The latest member of the popular Orbi family, the Orbi Mesh WiFi System with Orbi Voice Smart Speaker (RBK50V) may have a mouthful of a name, but it combines the powerful Orbi RBR50 router with the new RBS40V speaker extension.
 Currently available only as a pair that sells for $430, the RBS40V speaker extension will soon be sold on its own for $300.

 If you thought that Netgear's Orbi original RBR50 router was as big as home networking gear gets, think again.
 The RBS40V extension is more cylindrical, measures 8.6 x 6.5 x 4.9 inches and is about one-third larger.
 It looks enormous compared to the likes of the Samsung SmartThings or Eero mesh disks and is roughly double the size of the Sonos One extension speaker, which lacks the Orbi Voice's networking abilities.